 As time has progressed, it has become easier to implement e-Invoicing solutions.
 Most modern accounting systems have inbuilt capabilities to provide access to invoice data while older systems usually have the ability to output data in CSV format.
 In fact, in many cases if a simple reporting tool is available, you can be live with e-Invoicing in a matter of hours!

 Myths such as these have built up over time and it will take time to dispel them.
-If you would like more information on how the world of e-Invoicing is being reshaped, why not review the white paper on Rethinking Credit Management!
-It has some thought-provoking ideas.
+If you would like more information on how the world of e-Invoicing is being reshaped, take a closer look at our White Papers.